apify/actor-whitepaper/README.md

 that the other actor has compatible input/output schemas, and throws an error if not.

-The target actor inherits the default storages used by the calling actor, unless overriden.
+The target actor inherits the default storages used by the calling actor, unless overridden.

+TODO: Describe what happens with output schema

 #### Node.js